Does Columbia offer credit for internships?

 How is MTAC different from tutoring or recitation?

 The goal of MTAC is to complement, not replace, recitation sections and tutoring.
 Tutoring and recitation sections help students achieve mastery of course content, while MTAC emphasizes problem solving skills.
-Participating in MTAC is not a substitute for active section participation.
+Participating in MTAC is not a substitute for active recitation participation.

 What should I expect from my MTAC group?